fozbstudios/occmodel/README.rst

 Or if you are using [ana|mini]conda:
     ``conda develop /opt/cad-lib/vtk-6.2/lib/python2.7/site-packages``

-If you want to use this build of VTK as you default VTK package you may also want to do the following things:
+If you want to use this build of VTK as your default VTK package you may also want to do the following things:

 #.
 Create a conf file in ``/etc/ld.so.conf.d`` and reconfigure the dynamic linker run-time bindings
     ``su -c "echo '/opt/cad-lib/vtk-6.2/lib' >> /etc/ld.so.conf.d/vtk.conf; ldconfig"``
 #.
-Sym link the VTK header file directory to ``/usr/include``
+Symlink the VTK header file directory to ``/usr/include``
     ``ln -s /opt/cad-lib/vtk-6.2/include/vtk-6.2 /usr/include``
 #.
 And in some situations you may need to add VTK libray directory to the ``LD_LIBRARY_PATH`` variable in your ``.bash_profile``.
     ``LD_LIBRARY_PATH=/opt/cad-lib/oce-0.17/lib:$LD_LIBRARY_PATH``